section-engineering-education/engineering-education/articles/implementing-caching-in-nodejs-using-redis/index.md

 - An important takeaway here is that when setting data to the cache, we have to convert it to a `string`.
 When getting it from the cache, we have to `parse` it to convert it to its original form.

-To test the above:
+To test the above code:
 - Ensure that the development server is up and running.

 - Head over to Postman and send a request similar to: `http://localhost:3000/food/coffee`.
 Feel free to replace coffee with your preference.

 - Wait for the response and observe the amount of time it has taken to get the response.
 In the process, it has saved the data in the cache since it was not saved.

 - Send the same request again.
-This time the time taken to get the response will have significantly reduced.
+This time the time taken to get the response will have significantly be reduced.
 This is because the response was accessed from the cache.
 The network bandwidth used is also reduced.

-### Considerations while implementing caching.
+### Considerations while implementing caching
 The following are important considerations you need to take when implementing caching:

-- **How often is data being updated.**: If the data is not prone to update then you are safe with the prior implementation.
-Else if the data is frequently updated, you need to set the time with which the data shall be available in the cache.
+- **How often is data being updated.**: If the data is not being updated regularly then you are safe using the prior implementation.
+Otherwise if the data is frequently updated, you will need to set the time with which the data that will be available in the cache.

 Considering our implementation, we can set the data to be cached for only 24 minutes.
 You must convert your time to seconds.